Halium/docs/supplementary/devices/nicki.rst

 Halium
 ^^^^^^

 There is an ongoing port of Halium for Nicki that `Konrad Dybcio <https://github.com/ewentual>`_ is working on.
 Halium-7.1 branch builds with slightly tweaked LOS 14 sources (manifest will be published soon).
 Halium rootfs can be flashed using `halium-install by JBB <https://github.com/JBBgameich/halium-install>`_, yet /data partition is too small (2 gigs) to fit a plasma mobile rootfs.
+This can be worked around by changing `IMAGE_SIZE=2G` to for example `IMAGE_SIZE=1.7G` for `pm` in halium-install/functions/distributions.sh.

 Distributions
 ^^^^^^^^^^^^^